 Just a third of a yard is enough to make three little kittens.
 You know you’ll need more than one pretty kitty!

 If you’re teaching someone to sew, especially a young person, this project would be especially delightful.
-And with Valentine’s Day coming up and Easter right around the corner, our Cotton Candy Kitty makes a cuddly sweet treat that is completely sugar free.
+And for holiday celebrations, our Cotton Candy Kitty makes a cuddly sweet treat that is completely sugar free.

 After you’ve made our kitty, you may want to try the matching Chocolate Bunny project.